Erez Katz, CEO and Co-founder Lucena Research

 The goal is to take a data consumer through a set of guided questions set to outline the problem he/she is trying to solve.
-Subsequently, use our machine learning classifier which sifts through a myriad of data sets and factors and construct a “custom” data feed most suitable for the investment style of interest.
-This process incorporates multiple orthogonal data sets and factors into a single cohesive data feed designed specifically for the scenario outlined.
+Subsequently, use our machine learning classifier which sifts through a myriad of datasets and factors to construct a “custom” data feed most suitable for the investment style of interest.
+This process incorporates multiple orthogonal datasets and factors into a single cohesive data feed designed specifically for the scenario outlined.

-With such a wide of array of combination of all 950 factors in our database, the opportunities are virtually endless and the risk of overexposing one model to the masses is greatly reduced.
+With such a wide array of 950 factors in our database, the opportunities are virtually endless and the risk of overexposing one model to the masses is greatly reduced.

 Repackage your offerings to monetize your data